-The Group strictly complies with the State Council's regulation on "Provisions on the Prohibition of Using Child Labor" and the Standard of Social Accountability 8000 (SA8000) on executing the employment standards, and has established recruitment procedures and measures to ensure that child labor is not employed.
+The Group strictly complies with the State Council's regulation on "Provisions on the Prohibition of Using Child Labour" on executing the employment standards, and has established recruitment procedures and measures to ensure that child labour is not employed.
 The vast majority of the Group's employees are Chinese.
-The Group is not aware of any violation of employment and labor laws and regulations nor any violation of child labour provisions in 2017.
+The Group is not aware of any violation of employment and labour laws and regulations nor any violation of child labour provisions in 2018.

-The followings are key performance indicators in relation to the Group's employment and labor practices:
+The followings are key performance indicators in relation to the Group's employment and labour practices: